psnosignaluk/pufferfish/content/posts/shell.md

 as they're public.
 Yubikey and [yubikey-agent][2] exist to allow you the benefit of touch-based authentication as well as well as the ability to use the Yubikey to log on between devices.

-Next objectives for this little shell server of mine are going to be setting up Docker in a jail and working on some source code to implement a couple of API's on that Docker instance.
-Experimentation should hopefully happen over the weekend.
+Next objectives for this little shell server of mine are going to be setting up a few jails to host some application runtime code, such as API servers and such.

 [1]: https://infosec.mozilla.org/guidelines/openssh